Ayub Teaching Hospital: Teaching

 ATH is the principal teaching affiliate of Ayub Medical College and the School of Nursing.
 Every member of the hospital medical and dental staff holds an academic appointment at the hospital and operates numerous residency training programs as well as resident and fellowship positions.

 Staffing

-There is around 3500 members of staff working at ATH.
+There are around 3500 members of staff working at ATH.
 About 800 doctors are employed at the hospital, including senior doctors, trainees and house officers.
-Other staff members includes paramedics, nurses, and allied health professionals.
+Other staff members include paramedics, nurses, and allied health professionals.